-For students in their clinical years, the expectations are:
+For students in their clerkship years, the expectations are:

-Course type Course Evaluations Faculty/Resident/Fellow or Due Expected Coordinator Evaluations M3 Clerkships Block plus 2 clerkship 8 per block 8AM MT Monday after last NBME M4 courses at PLFSOM Course 1 faculty 8AM MT Monday after course ends M4 Away Rotations Course 8AM MT Monday after course ends
+Course type Course Evaluations Expected Faculty/Resident/Fellow or Coordinator Evaluations Due M3 Clerkships Block plus 2 clerkship 4 per Clerkship (faculty or resident) 8AM MT Monday after last NBME M4 courses at PLFSOM Course 1 (faculty or resident) 8AM MT Monday after course ends M4 Away Rotations Course 8AM MT Monday after course ends

 M1 & M2 students will be assigned faculty to evaluate.
-In the event that the student does not believe they saw the faculty member, s/he is expected to decline the evaluation and complete a voluntary evaluation on the faculty member of their choice (forms are faculty/facilitator forms; please do not use clerkship forms).
-M3 & M4 students are expected to choose the individuals they evaluate and to use the clerkship forms in the voluntary evaluations menu.
+In the event that the student does not believe they saw the faculty member, s/he is expected to decline the evaluation and complete a voluntary evaluation on the faculty member of their choice (evaluation of Spanish faculty is encouraged).
+M3 & M4 students are expected to choose the individuals they evaluate.